Landscape Investment Strategy

 green trees in the foreground with large mountains in the background that are heavily burned and mostly bare with streaks of blackened trees

-The SNC has drafted Landscape Grant Program Guidelines to mobilize funds from the 2024 Climate Bond for regional projects, including landscape-scale projects developed by collaboratives.
-This inaugural grant program is built off the Landscape Grant Pilot Program and is open for public comment prior to consideration and adoption by the SNC Governing Board.
-Please see SNC’s public comment announcement for more information and email comments to guidelinescomment@sierranevada.ca.gov by Wednesday, March 25, 2026 at 5 pm.
+The SNC Board adopted Landscape Grant Program Guidelines in June 2026 to mobilize funds from the 2024 Climate Bond for regional projects, including landscape-scale projects developed by forest collaboratives.
+This inaugural grant program is built off SNC’s Landscape Grant Pilot Program.
+The SNC held a public comment period in preparation for consideration and adoption by the SNC governing board.
+Evaluations will begin during the summer of 2026 and finalists will be invited for interviews in the fall of 2026.
+The SNC Board may make awards at the December 2026 Board meeting.

 Landscapes ready for investment